bloomberg/bde-tools/_sources/waf.txt

    Generate a dot dependency diagram for the components in a package, packages in a package group, or UORs in a repository.

-You can view the list of options available for each command by running:
+You can view the list of options available for each command by running ``waf --help``.
-``shell waf --help`` ##Configure Command

 Configure Command
 -----------------